julipappano/solarpotential/README.md

 This work was developed as part of a group project.
 The introduction, data exploration, and clustering analysis and interpretation contained here reflect my individual contribution.
 The full project also includes regression and classification components developed by collaborators.

 ## Author
+Julieta Pappano
-Julieta Pappano, Policy and Innovation Specialist
+Policy and Innovation Specialist